spw-dtic/bootstrap4/README.md

 ### Version
 Adds a div describing the bootstrap version used

-# Migration from a Bootstrap 4 components v1
+# Migration from Bootstrap 4 v1.x

 **Please read this file if you update Bootstrap 4 from v1.x to v2.x**
 We did refactor the *Layout / Grid* component by moving the *Grid* part to the *Create Row*.